paradoxicalguy/compiler-v2/README.md

-# banana2
+# quasar v2
 a small compiler with explicit architecture

 ---

-banana2 is a deliberately small compiler written in rust that compiles a simple c-like language into arm64 assembly, assembles it using aarch64-linux-gnu-gcc, and executes it via qemu.
+quasar is a deliberately small compiler written in rust that compiles a simple c-like language into arm64 assembly, assembles it using aarch64-linux-gnu-gcc, and executes it via qemu.